ansible-network/network-engine/docs/directives/parser_directives.md

 * `match_all`
 * `match_greedy`
 * `match_until` : Sets a ending boundary for `match_greedy`.
+* `meta`: A dictionary of metadata returned with the extraction.
+Not for use with match_greedy.

 The `regex` argument templates the value given to it so variables and filters can be used.
 Example :